 Working on the Project in the Community

-Between working on the website and loving life exploring Cape town, I found myself eagerly and predominantly volunteering in the daytime at the township of Masiphumelele; where I had the chance to teach and have a lot of fun engaging with the children and others at all of the projects.
-Volunteering is a crucial aspect of this internship in marketing and communication helps to understand and feel how meaningful being included in this work can be.
+Between working on the website and loving Cape Town life, I found myself volunteering at the township of Masiphumelele.
+Here, I had the chance to teach and have a lot of fun with the children and others at the projects.
+Volunteering is a crucial aspect of this internship.
+It helps to understand and feel how meaningful being included in this work can be.

-These last three months of work were fueled through the everyday love and appreciation received down in the township.
-Being there for this time also evoked a sense of responsibility towards new volunteer members; by passing on information and direction and demonstrating activities creates a role of leadership through compassion; working at the projects is a massive source of inspiration and motivation that carried me through the duration of my stay at the projects and in the accommodation of Yoga Shala.
+My three months of work were fueled through the everyday love and appreciation received down in the township.
+It also evoked a sense of responsibility towards new volunteer members.
+Working at the projects is a massive source of inspiration and motivation that carried me through my stay at the projects and my accommodation Yoga Shala.

 The projects I refer to are Edu-cares, all separate and unique from one another with different struggles and achievements, yet share a warmth in their welcome and overwhelming projection of happiness and high energy.
 The Edu-cares have far from the teaching resources, materials and structure that a nursery in comparison to home would have but in circumstances like this we should not be so quick to judge how little a person has in materialistic things but how far they have come with so little.
 I particularly realized this through learning the past and present state of my morning project of ‘Kiddies corner’ where I was originally placed.